Get to Sleep Naturally

 Once you are asleep, you move through various stages in a predictable pattern.
 This pattern has two key components: Non-REM sleep (which consists of four stages) and REM sleep.

-The first stage of sleep lasts only five minutes or so and happens just minutes (or even seconds!) after falling asleep.
-During this stage, brain wave patterns switch to alpha and theta waves and your eye movements slow down, but sleep is light, so you can easily be woken up by noises or other stimuli.
+The first stage of sleep lasts only seven minutes or so and happens just minutes (or even seconds!) after falling asleep.
+During this stage, brain wave patterns switch to alpha and theta waves and your eye movements slow down, but sleep is light, so you can easily be woken by noises or other stimuli.

 In the second stage of non-REM sleep, your brain has a sudden increase in brain wave frequency (known as sleep spindles) followed by a slowing down of brain waves.
-This stage of sleep is also fairly light but moves you closer to a deeper sleep, so if you are planning a power nap, you would want to wake during this stage of sleep
+This stage of sleep is also fairly light but moves you closer to a deeper sleep, so if you are planning a power nap, you would want to wake during this stage of sleep.

 Deep sleep begins in stage three, when your brain begins to produce slower delta waves and your muscle and eye movements cease entirely.
 You are much less likely to respond to stimuli during this stage of sleep.